 It’s probably worth pointing out that my nieces are both rocking Kindle Fire tablets.
 They may be in an age group where some would consider getting a “learning” tablet – such as the LeadFrog LeapPad 2, pictured above right, but their parents opted for a straightforward tablet computer.

-The price of tablet computers has fallen quite a bit recently.
+The price of best tablet computers has fallen quite a bit recently.
 The price difference between the “toy” and the “real thing” is pretty small – so you can make your decision based on functionality and how you intend to use the tablet in question.

 The LeapPad2 costs around $ 50-99 at the moment.
 The entry-level Kindle Fire HD (latest model) is currently selling for around 50-80$.
 It’s not a huge difference, and you might think that it would be worth the extra money for a device that is more versatile.
 Especially if it is to be shared by other, possibly older, family members.